maorshriki/Machine-Learning/README.md

 # Machine-Learning

+Main principles of data- driven algorithms, supervised and unsupervised learning.

-Machine learning projects - written using Python (Numpy, Pandas, Matplotlib etc).
+The projects - written using Python (Numpy, Pandas, Matplotlib etc).

-including vectorized implementations of ML models and algorithms.
+Including vectorized implementations of ML models and algorithms.